 Women who use MHT have an increased risk of breast cancer.
-This increased breast cancer risk due to MHT may make it difficult to see the full effect natural blood testosterone levels have on breast cancer risk in study data.
-By looking only at women who don’t take (or who’ve never taken) MHT, researchers may see more clearly how blood androgen levels affect breast cancer risk.
+This increased breast cancer risk related to to MHT may make it difficult to see a link between natural blood testosterone levels and breast cancer risk in study data.
+By looking only at women who don’t take (or who’ve never taken) MHT, researchers may see more clearly how blood androgen levels are related to breast cancer risk.

 Breast cancer risk before menopause